helm/charts/stable/kong/README.md

 | resources                      | Pod resource requests & limits                                                   | `{}`                |
 | tolerations                    | List of node taints to tolerate                                                  | `[]`                |

+### Admin/Proxy listener override

+If you specify `env.admin_listen` or `env.proxy_listen`, this chart will use the value provided by you as opposed to constructing a listen variable from fields like `proxy.http.containerPort` and `proxy.http.enabled`.
+This allows you to be more prescriptive when defining listen directives.

 ### Kong-specific parameters

 Kong has a choice of either Postgres or Cassandra as a backend datatstore.